It was the grand dame of Manteca.

 Once a week, Portuguese films were shown luring members of the Portuguese community from as far away as Salida and Stockton.

 A Catholic priest always came.
 Many of the moviegoers would stay around for hours afterwards and talk with the priest in the lobby.

-Many in the community planned their lives around what was playing at the El Rey.
-Businesses also centered much of the activity around the El Rey such as The Creamery, which was a popular ice cream fountain and diner.
+Many in the community planned their lives around what was playing at the El Rey including their businesses such as The Creamery, which was a popular ice cream fountain and diner.

 Oftentimes businessmen and physicians would drop by the lobby, order refreshments and stand for several minutes at the movie house’s doors that led from the lobby to the darkened theatre.

 Eventually, 100 of the 900 seats at the El Rey were removed to accommodate a more dynamic sound system that allowed the Manteca movie house to keep pace with changing technology.

 The El Rey was still humming along on Aug.
 6,1975 when fire gutted the building following a screening of “The Towering Inferno.”

 The loss was total.
 Only a few items, including the poster display at the El Rey promoting “The Towering Inferno” was saved.

 The poster is now on display at the Manteca Historical Museum.
 The day Aug.
 6, 1975 is forever locked in trivia history thanks to an edition of Trivial Pursuit that includes the question, “What was playing at the El Rey Theatre in Manteca, Calif., when it burned on Aug.
 6, 1975?”

 The El Rey sat gutted for more than 20 years before it was converted into Kelley Brothers Brewing Co. and Brickyard Oven Restaurant.
 Kelley Brothers closed its doors in 2011.